maxcheever/thoughtCompiler/README.md

 # Thought Compiler

-The goal here is to provide representations of language that are capable of being understood without effort by a human mind or knowledge of any language.
+The goal of this program is to provide representations of language that are capable of being understood without effort by a human mind or knowledge of any language.

 A compiler is meant to perform a transformation from a high-level source program understood by a programmer to a low-level target program understood by the machine.
 I wrote this program with the intention of using it as a "compiler" for my journal entries, transforming them from written language to color.